elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Option to deny network traffic by default
 - Network policies for monitoring stack (prometheus, thanos, grafana, some exporters)
+- An alert for failed evicted pods (KubeFailedEvictedPods)

 ### Removed